Inuit clothing: Accessory garments

 Most upper garments include a built-in hood, making separate head coverings unnecessary.
 The hoods of the Iñupiat people of northern Alaska are particularly notable for their distinct "sunburst" ruff around the face, made of long fur taken from wolves, dogs, or wolverines.
 Historically, some groups like the Kalaallit of Greenland and the Alutiiq people of Kodiak Island wore separate hats instead of having hoods, in a similar fashion to the clothing worn by the Yupik peoples of Siberia.
 Many modern Canadian Inuit wear a cap beneath their hood for greater insulation during winter.
 During summer, when the weather is warmer and mosquitoes are in season, the hood is not used; instead, the cap is draped with a scarf which covers the neck and face to provide protection from insects.

 Inuit mitts are called pualuuk, and are usually worn in a single layer.
 If necessary, two layers can be used, but this reduces dexterity.
 Most mitts are caribou skin, but sealskin is used for work in wet conditions, while bear is preferred for icing sled runners as it does not shed when damp.
-The surface of the palm can be made of skin with the fur removed to increase the grip.
+The surface of the palm can be made of skin with the fur removed to increase grip.
 Sometimes a cord is attached to the mitts and worn across the shoulders, preventing them from being lost.
 Generally, mitts are made from three pieces of skin, but traditionally some areas used only two, or even one.
 To minimize the stress on the seams, the back of the mitt wraps around towards the palm, and the thumb is usually cut with the palm in one continuous piece.